 The Company’s financial calendar is published for one year at a time before 31 December in accordance with the rules of Oslo Børs.
 The financial calendar is available on the Company’s website and also on the website of Oslo Børs.

 Other market information

 Open presentations via webcast will be arranged in connection with the presentation of interim results.
 The interim results, business developments and also comments on the market and future outlook are reviewed here.
 Both the CEO and CFO usually attend the presentations.

-The company exercises caution in its contact with shareholders and financial analysts, cf. the Norwegian Securities Trading Act, Norwegian Accounting Act and the stock exchange regulations.
+The Company exercises caution in its contact with shareholders and financial analysts, cf. the Norwegian Securities Trading Act, Norwegian Accounting Act and the stock exchange regulations.

 Choice of auditor

-The auditor’s relationship to the board of directors and the auditing committee.
-The board of directors will at least once a year arrange a meeting with the auditor without the presence of the executive management in the company.
-The auditor will present the summary of an annual plan for carrying out the audit work, and the company’s internal control procedures, including identified weaknesses and proposed improvements, will be reviewed with the board of directors.
+The Board of Directors will at least once a year arrange a meeting with the auditor without the presence of the executive management in the Company.
+The auditor will present the summary of an annual plan for carrying out the audit work, and the Company’s internal control procedures, including identified weaknesses and proposed improvements, will be reviewed with the Board of Directors.

 The auditor also participates in board meetings which discuss the annual accounts.
-At such meetings, the auditor reviews any material changes in the company’s accounting principles, comments on any material estimated accounting figures and any significant matters where there may have been disagreement between the auditor and the administration.
+At such meetings, the auditor reviews any material changes in the Company’s accounting principles, comments on any material estimated accounting figures and any significant matters where there may have been disagreement between the auditor and the administration.

-The board of directors will inform about the remuneration paid to the auditor, divided between remuneration for audit work and other services, at the annual general meeting.
+The Board of Directors will inform about the remuneration paid to the auditor, divided between remuneration for audit work and other services, at the annual general meeting.

 The Company has not established guidelines in respect of the use of the auditor by the executive management for services other than the audit.
 This is a deviation from NUES’ recommendation.
 The Company is currently working with establishing such guidelines.